Student Rights and Grievances

 BURDEN OF PROOF AND OF PRODUCING EVIDENCE

 The person seeking appeal has the burden of proving that the evidence filed in the Report of Student Grievance did not support the Dean of Student Services’ findings.
-The student filing the grievance may present evidence in support of his or her position, and then the other person may present evidence to refute such evidence.
+The student filing the grievance may present evidence in support of his/her/their position, and then the other person may present evidence to refute such evidence.

 Arguments will be presented first by the student filing the Report of Student Grievance.
 The student shall be afforded an opportunity to make or waive an opening statement.
 After the opening statements, the student filing the Report of Student Grievance shall have the first opportunity to present witnesses and other relevant evidence.
 Then the other person shall have the opportunity to present witnesses and other relevant evidence.